iggredible/Learn-Vim/ch11_visual_mode.md

 t]hree
 ```

+As you can see, with `o` or `O` in visual mode, the cursor jumps from the begining to the end of the block highlighted, keeping the highlighted block while lets you expand the highlighted block.

 ## Visual Mode Grammar

 Visual mode is one of Vim's modes.
 Being a mode means that the same key may work differently than in another mode.
 Luckily, visual mode shares many common keys with normal mode.